Sheppard–Yonge station: Subway infrastructure in the vicinity

-In the station, the Sheppard line tracks cross above the Yonge line.
-The Sheppard line station has platforms on the outer sides of the tracks, but there is also a roughed-in centre platform.
-Should the station become a busy transport hub, this platform will be opened and trains will open all their doors, allowing riders to enter on one side and exit on the other to improve efficiency.
+The Sheppard line tracks cross above the Yonge line.
+Line 4 has side platforms (unique among TTC terminal stations), but there is also a roughed-in centre platform.
+Should the station become a busy transfer point, this platform will be opened and trains will open all their doors, allowing riders to enter on one side and exit on the other to improve efficiency.